Concussion Information for Parents and Families

 Sports-Related Concussion Program

-The Sports-Related Concussion Program at the Cooper Bone and Joint Institute provides athletes with expert diagnosis and treatment of concussion.
-The combined expertise of a multidisciplinary team of orthopaedic, neurological, and pediatric experts ensures a full range of specialized services in the diagnosis, treatment, and management of concussion, including:
+The Sports-Related Concussion Program at the Cooper University Health Care provides athletes with expert concussion diagnosis and treatment.
+A multidisciplinary team of orthopaedic, neurological, and pediatric experts ensures a full range of specialized services in diagnosing, treating, and managing concussion, including:

-• ImPACT® (Immediate Post-Concussion Assessment and Cognitive Testing) is a computer neurocognitive test used as a tool to help assess an athlete’s cognitive ability.
-One can obtain a baseline score prior to an injury and then compare the post-injury score to help assess if there are any deficiencies.
-This test is a tool used by medical doctors, psychologists, athletic trainers, and other licensed health care professionals to assist them in determining an athlete's ability to return to play after suffering a concussion.
-This test should never be used as a stand-alone tool for diagnosis and management.
+• ImPACT® testing (Immediate Post-Concussion Assessment and Cognitive Testing): A computer-based neurocognitive test used to assess an athlete’s cognitive ability before and after an injury.
+This tool used by doctors, psychologists, athletic trainers, and other licensed healthcare professionals to determine an athlete's ability to return to play after suffering a concussion.
+The test helps evaluate recovery but should not be used alone for diagnosis or management.

-• Neuropsychological testing is available to diagnose neurological conditions that can occur in patients who have a longer recovery time after a concussion.
+• Neuropsychological testing: Used to help diagnose neurological conditions in patients with longer recovery times after a concussion.

 Return-to-Play Guidelines

-Our sports medicine physicians will construct a safe and progressive return-to-play program for the athletic patient once he or she:
+Our sports medicine physicians will create a safe and progressive return-to-play program once an athlete:

-Our physicians are happy to work with the patient’s athletic trainers in the implementation of this program.
-The goal of the physicians at the Cooper Bone and Joint Institute is to work with each patient on an individual basis and consult parents and coaches to help assure a safe return to all athletic activities.
+Our physicians will collaborate with an athlete, their parents, coaches, and athletic trainers to help ensure a safe return to all athletic activities.
 Prevention of recurrent head injuries is stressed through education by our sports medicine specialists.

 Concussion Prevention*

-The following are some steps you can take to help reduce the risk for concussions in children.
+The following are some steps you can take to help reduce the risk of concussions in children.

-• Car and Booster Seats: Always use age- and size-appropriate car seats and booster seats that are properly installed.
+• Car and booster seats: Use age- and size-appropriate seats that are properly installed.

-• Helmets: Make sure your child always wears the right helmet for their activity and that it fits correctly.
-Wearing a helmet is a must to help reduce the risk of a serious brain injury or skull fracture.
-However, helmets are not designed to prevent concussions.
-There is no "concussion-proof" helmet.
+• Helmets: Make sure your child always wears the right helmet for their activity and that it fits properly.
+Helmets reduce the risk of a serious brain injury or skull fracture but do not prevent concussions.

-• Stair Gates: Use gates at the top and bottom of stairs to prevent serious falls in infants and toddlers.
+• Stair gates: Install gates at the top and bottom of stairs to prevent serious falls in infants and toddlers.

-• Soft Surfaces: Use playgrounds with soft material under them like mulch or sand, not grass or dirt.
+• Soft surfaces: Choose playgrounds with soft mulch or sand, not grass or dirt.

-• Closely monitor your child’s participation in sports programs.
+• Supervision: Closely monitor your child’s participation in sports programs.